 (g) Applicant's prior address.

-(2) In case an application for furnishing utility services provided by the City shall be made by a tenant of the owner, the City shall require as a condition of granting the same that such application contain a signed, notarized agreement from the owner or his duly authorized agent stating that in consideration of granting such application the owner will pay for all service furnished such tenant or any other occupant of the premises named in the application in case such tenant or occupant shall fail to pay for the same according to this Chapter.
+(2) In case an application for furnishing utility services provided by the City shall be made by a tenant of the owner, the City shall require as a condition of granting the same that such application contain a signed agreement (Owner's Continuous Guarantee) from the owner or a duly authorized agent stating that in consideration of granting such application the owner will pay for all service furnished such tenant or any other occupant of the premises named in the application in case such tenant or occupant shall fail to pay for the same according to this Chapter.
 In case any person shall fail to pay for the service furnished according to the rules and regulations prescribed by this Chapter, the City shall cause the water to be shut off from such premises and shall not be required to turn the same on again until all arrears for service furnished shall be paid in full.

 The contractor shall pay for any additional City service charges, i.e. sewer, garbage, etc. if a tenant is allowed to occupy a building without: (a) properly applying for such services and, (b) having a certificate of occupancy issued by a building inspector.